simonmso/bahnbackend/README.md

 }
 ```

+Then set up `/src/config.json` so that all paths correctly point where they're supposed to.
+- `stopsPath`: Path where you want `journey/index.js` to put generated stops
+- `problemsPath`: Path where you want problems to be logged
+- `distPath`: Path to the packed frontend.

-Copy the packed frontend into `/dist/`, so that the directory resembles:
+Copy the packed frontend into whatever you chose for `distPath`, so that the directory resembles:
 ```
 dist/
  ├─ index.css